Building a Tiled GEMM#

 TileLayout(S[(128, BLK_N) : (1@tid_in_wg, 1)])

-This layout maps the tile’s first dimension onto the warpgroup’s threads: thread 0 owns row 0, thread 1 owns row 1, and so on through row 127.
-The second dimension stays inside each thread’s own register buffer, so a single thread holds all the columns of its one row.
-With 128 threads in the warpgroup and 128 rows in the tile, the 128 x 128 output divides neatly into one row per thread.
+The layout maps the first tile dimension to the warpgroup threads: thread 0 owns row 0, thread 1 owns row 1, and so on through row 127.
+The second dimension remains within each thread’s register buffer, so every thread holds one complete row.
+The 128 threads therefore match the 128 output rows one-to-one.

 m_thr = T.meta_var(m_st + warp_id * 32 + lane_id)